-St Lucia country profile - BBC News
+St Lucia country profile

 Head of state: Queen Elizabeth II, represented by a Governor-General

-Prime Minister: Allen Chastenet
+Prime Minister: Allen Chastanet

-Allen Chastenet was sworn in as St Lucia's sixth prime minister in June 2016 after his United Workers' Party (UWP) beat the ruling Saint Lucia Labour Party (SLP) in the general election.
+Allen Chastanet was sworn in as St Lucia's sixth prime minister in June 2016 after his United Workers' Party (UWP) beat the ruling Saint Lucia Labour Party (SLP) in the general election.

 An economist and hotelier, Mr Chastanet previously served as tourism minister.